discordjs/guide/guide/popular-topics/collectors.md

 As before, this works similarly to the message component collector, except it is Promise-based.

-Unlike other Promisified collectors though, this method will only ever collect one interaction which passes the filter.
+Unlike other Promise-based collectors, this method will only ever collect one interaction that passes the filter.
 If no interactions are collected before the time runs out, the Promise will reject.
-This is to align with Discord's requirement that actions should immediately receive a response.
-In this example, we choose to `.deferUpdate()` all interactions in the filter.
+This behavior aligns with Discord's requirement that actions should immediately receive a response.
+In this example, you will use `.deferUpdate()` on all interactions in the filter.

 ```js
 const filter = i => {